-We recommend you log in at least one hour before the start of the Meeting.
+If attending virtually, we recommend you log in at least one hour before the start of the Meeting.
 It is important to ensure you are connected to the internet during the Meeting to vote online when balloting commences.
 You are responsible for ensuring your internet connectivity for the Meeting.
+Please make sure the browser on your device is compatible.
+You will need the latest version of Chrome, Safari, Edge, or Firefox.
+Internet Explorer is not supported.
+Caution: internal network security protocols including firewalls and VPN connections may block access to the Lumi platform for the Meeting.
+If you are experiencing any difficulty connecting or watching the Meeting, ensure your VPN setting is disabled or use computer on a network not restricted to security settings of your organization.

-If you have any difficulties accessing the Meeting, please email our webcast provider: support-ca@lumiglobal.com or visit our webcast provider's Knowledge Base at: https://support.lumiglobal.com/knowledge.
+If you have any difficulties accessing the Meeting or are experiencing issues voting, please email our webcast provider: support-ca@lumiglobal.com or visit our webcast provider's Knowledge Base at: https://support.lumiglobal.com/knowledge.